 An exhibition of black and white photographs decorated the walls, waiters and waitresses in black and white huddled round an idle baby grand, white linen cloths draped over their arms.

-We sat in a window, deliciously cool thanks to powerful air conditioning and broke our drinking habits - me ordering a bottled blackcurrant vitamin drink and Spooky, mint tea with honey.
+We sat in a window, deliciously cool thanks to powerful air conditioning and broke our usual drinking habits - me ordering a bottled blackcurrant vitamin drink and Spooky, mint tea with honey.
 And roasted almonds to snack on.

 These took almost half an hour to arrive, to the point I thought the waiter had forgotten.
 But when he brought them, the reason became clear.